jlewi/foyle/docs/content/en/docs/blog/learning.md

 This fragmented experience for operations is a barrier to collecting data that would let us train powerful assistants.
 Compare this to writing software where a developer can use a single IDE to write, build, and test their software.
 When these systems are well instrumented you can train really valuable software assistants like Google’s [DIDACT](https://research.google/blog/large-sequence-models-for-software-development-activities/) and [Replit Code Repair](https://blog.replit.com/code-repair).

-I think this is an opportunity to create a better experience for devops even in the absence of AI.
+This is an opportunity to create a better experience for devops even in the absence of AI.
 A great example of this is what the [Runme.dev](https://runme.dev/) project is doing.
 Below is a screenshot of a Runme.dev interactive widget for VMs rendered directly in the notebook.

 ![runme gce renderer](../runme_gce_renderer.png)